 Q: How do I know if I am eligible for traffic school?

-Q: What if I am not guilty?
+Q: How do I plead not guilty?

 A: If the citation is an infraction that does not require a mandatory court appearance, you have three options available to you.

 - You can plead not guilty and request a court trial by mail or in person.
 If you wish to plead not guilty by mail, you will be required to post the total amount of bail owed on your case.
-Contact the clerk’s office at (805)654-2611 or (805)582-8080 to request a Written Not guilty Plea form be mailed to you.
+Contact the clerk’s office at (805) 289-8584 to request a Written Not guilty Plea form be mailed to you.
 The clerk’s office must receive the completed form and the bail by your due date.
 The form will be returned to you with the date of your Court Trial.
 The clerk’s office will subpoena the officer to appear at the court trial.

 - The clerk’s office has the authority to accept a not guilty plea at the counter and release you on a written promise to appear in lieu of posting the total amount of bail owed on your case.
-The court trial will be set within 30 to 45 days.
+The court trial will be set within 45 days.
 The clerk’s office will subpoena the law enforcement officer to appear at the court trial.